layday/instawow/README.rst

 *instawow* supports WoW add-ons *released* on GitHub – that is to say that the repository must have a release (tags won't work) and the release must have a ZIP file attached to it as an asset.
+In addition, releases must have a `release.json` file which maps release archives to game versions.
 *instawow* will not install or build add-ons directly from source, or from tarballs or 'zipballs', and will not validate the contents of the ZIP file.